Leah Remini & Kevin James Recall Working With Burt Reynolds On ‘The King of Queens’ And More

 Reynolds delivered one of the most memorable lines in the episode when he later told the former man on campus, “For God sakes, Heffernan, pull your pants up.”

-After Reynolds’ death, Kevin James posted a still from the classic King of Queens episode to Instagram.,writing, “We had a lot of laughs.
+After Reynolds’ death, Kevin James posted a still from the classic King of Queens episode to Instagram,writing, “We had a lot of laughs.
 What a legend.
 May God bless you and keep you.
 RIP. ”

 The following year, James worked with Reynolds in the 2006 movie, Grilled.
 James played a door-to-door meat salesman in the direct-to-video flick, while Reynolds played Goldbluth, a wealthy buyer.